 - 1/2 cup water

-- 2 tbsp dried parsley
+- 2 tablespoon dried parsley

 - 1/2 cup oil

-- Dressing will be thick, but you can always add a bit more water if you prefer a thinner consistency.
+The dressing will be thick, but you can always add a bit more water if you prefer a thinner consistency.